Scurraaa/CRUD_SERVER/README.md

 # CRUD_SERVER
-This is a API Server created in Python using the Django REST Framework
+This is a API Server created in Python using the Django REST Framework.
+This Server is created for the registration of student.

 ## :arrow_up: How to Setup
 ### Requirements